You are hereHome >

 The Interstate 94 Boondoggle

-In Michigan, highway planners are gearing up to spend at least 2.7 billion dollars to widen Interstate 94, also known as the “Edsel Ford Expressway” through the heart of downtown Detroit.
-Currently, Interstate 94 runs through, and separates, the Midtown and New Center neighborhoods.
+In Michigan, highway planners are gearing up to spend at least 2.7 billion dollars to widen Interstate 94 through the heart of downtown Detroit.
+Currently, Interstate 94 runs through and separates the Midtown and New Center neighborhoods.
 These two central areas are important to the city’s revitalization.
 They have been leading efforts in boosting arts and culture, retail and commercial space, innovative planning, and promotion of downtown living.
-Widening the highway could reverse these successes.
+Widening the highway would reverse these successes.
 The widening would include the destruction of 11 pedestrian bridges, 12 commercial buildings, 14 single-family homes, two duplexes, two apartment complexes, and three historic buildings.

 Moreover, the expansion of I-94 comes at a time when the state is making big budget cuts, and struggling to fund repairs to its existing roads and bridges.
 In fact, the most recent Federal Highway Administration data shows that currently there are at least 1,295 structurally deficient bridges throughout the state in desperate need of repair.